 \end{exm}

-On the other hand, in dimension $3$, E. Gallais has proved that every closed $3$-manifold admits a matchable triangulation \cite{gallais_10}.

-\begin{qst} \emph{Is \emph{every} triangulation of every closed $3$-manifold matchable?
-Is every triangulation of every closed odd-dimensional manifold matchable?} \end{qst} \begin{lem}[Acyclic pair] If $H_*(X,Y)=0$, then the pair $(X,Y)$ is matchable. \end{lem} Rational coefficients are understood everywhere; one could as well use $\Z/2\Z$. \begin{proof} This is an application of Hall's criterium.
-For $n\ge 0$, consider as usual the set $\Sigma^n$ of the $n$-dimensional cells of $X$ not lying in $Y$; the chain vector space $C_n$ of basis $\Sigma^n$; the differential $\partial_n:C_n\to C_{n-1}$; and its kernel $Z_n$.
-Consider the union $X_n$ of $Y$ with the $(n-1)$-skeleton of $X$ and with some $n$-cells which span a linear subspace complementary to $Z_{n}$ in $C_n$.
-The sequence $(X_n)$ is a filtration of the pair $(X,Y)$ by subcomplexes, and $H_*(X_{n},X_{n-1})=0$.
+\begin{lem}[Acyclic pair] If $H_*(X,Y)=0$, then the pair $(X,Y)$ is matchable. \end{lem} Rational coefficients are understood everywhere; one could as well use $\Z/2\Z$, or any field. \begin{proof} This is an application of Hall's criterion in the realm of elementary algebraic topology.
+For $n\ge 0$, consider as usual the chain vector space $C_n(X,Y)$ of basis $\Sigma^n(X,Y)$; the differential